awsdocs/aws-cost-management-user-guide/doc_source/billing-security-logging.md

 ## Budgets<a name="billing-security-logging-budget"></a>

 Budgets enables you to track your AWS cost and usage by using the cost visualization provided by Cost Explorer\.
-Budgets shows the status of your budgets, provides forecasts of yoru estimated costs, and tracks your AWS usage, including Free Tier\.
+Budgets shows the status of your budgets, provides forecasts of your estimated costs, and tracks your AWS usage, including Free Tier\.
 You can also receive notifications when your estimated costs exceed your budgets\.

 For more information about Budgets, see the [Managing your costs with AWS Budgets](budgets-managing-costs.md)\.